Latisha Chan

-Latisha Chan (born 17 August 1989), formerly known by her Chinese name Chan Yung-jan (詹詠然 (Zhān Yǒngrán); Taiwanese [tsán jʊ̀ŋ zǎn, -lǎn]), is a Taiwanese tennis player who is a former world No. 1 in doubles.
+Latisha Chan (born 17 August 1989), formerly known by her Chinese name Chan Yung-jan (詹詠然 (Zhān Yǒngrán); Taiwanese [tsán jʊ̀ŋ zǎn, -lǎn]), is a Taiwanese professional tennis player who is a former world No. 1 in doubles.
 She has won 33 career titles in doubles, including a Grand Slam title at the 2017 US Open alongside Martina Hingis, as well as nine at WTA 1000-level.
 Chan also finished runner-up at three other Grand Slam events, the 2007 and 2015 Australian Open, and the 2007 US Open.
 In mixed doubles, she has won three Grand Slam titles: the 2018 French Open, 2019 French Open, and 2019 Wimbledon Championships, all with Ivan Dodig.
 Highlights of her singles career include reaching the semifinals at the 2006 Japan Open and the final at the Bangkok Open in 2007.
 She reached a career-high singles ranking of No. 50 on 11 June 2007, and became world No. 1 in doubles on 23 October 2017, the second Taiwanese player to do so, after Hsieh Su-wei.
 She again topped the doubles rankings on 13 August 2018, and has spent a total of 34 weeks as world No. 1.

 Early life, family and education

 Chan is the elder sister of professional tennis player Chan Hao-ching (also known as Angel Chan).
-The sisters have played together in many doubles tournaments.
+The sisters have played together in many tournaments on tour.

 Latisha Chan is pursuing her Ph.D. degree in Transnational Sport Management and Innovation at National Taiwan Sport University.

-Junior performance
+Career

+Juniors

 Chan started playing in the ITF Junior Circuit in 2002 and reached the semifinal stage at her first ITF junior event.
 With solid performances, both in junior and challenger events, her combined junior ranking reached No. 2 on May 24, 2004.
 However, her most significant junior victory came at the 2004 Australian Open Junior Championships, where she partnered Sun Shengnan to win the doubles trophy.
-The achievement hinted at the emergence of a talented doubles player.

-Professional career

 2003–2005

 While still a junior, Chan entered her very first pro-circuit event in Taiwan in 2003.
 She reached the semifinals in singles and the quarterfinals in doubles.
 She started her professional career in 2004.
 By the end of the year, she already was the singles title holder of three $10k events, including Colombo, Jakarta, and Taipei.
 She also won three doubles titles at Jakarta, Haibara, and Mount Gambier.

 Her 2005 season got off to a strong start with a win at a $25k event in Taipei.
 She also won a $50k event in Fukuoka.
 Later that year, she qualified for the US Open, but failed to defeat Serena Williams in the first round.
 After the US Open, she played two qualifying events in Beijing and Seoul, but failed to enter the main draw.
 However, she teamed up with Chuang Chia-jung to win her first tour-level doubles title in Seoul.